bharathns-2104/Batsmen-EDA/README.md

 # Batsman-EDA

+Used web scraping to get dataset

 Uses LSTM ALgorithm to predict future peak performance of a new Batsman